Agarwalsahil/Expense_Buddy/README.md

-# Get Up
+# Expense Buddy
-> An alarm application created with Flutter.
+> An application created with Flutter.
 <!-- > Download [_here_](https://drive.google.com/file/d/1GtTEIsvv7oZUWf2ZyD7vJR9mp8CBj6nw/view?usp=sharing).
 If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents